 Indeed, I now live in the middle of what was once a body of water; a bay.
 To differentiate it from the larger bay to the east of the tiny Shawmut peninsula (Boston), they called it the back bay; the back bay of Boston Harbor.
 I mean Bahstan Hahbah. ;]

 Even though the bay is now filled in with land (dirt), and yes, garbage, gravel, etc., it is still known as the Back Bay neighborhood of Boston.

 Above is a map of how Boston looked in 1630.

 In fact, Boston grew from a tiny city of only 800 acres into what it is now, a large city 40 times that size.
 However, as large cities go, Boston is the second smallest in 48.4 square miles.
 The smallest town in terms of area is San Francisco, at 47 square miles.

-What I find fascinating is that the school district I lived in, where my sons were raised, the Katonah Lewisboro School District is 55 square miles.
+What I find fascinating is that the school district I lived in, where my sons were raised, the Katonah-Lewisboro School District is 55 square miles. (see the blue dark blue area in the upper right corner of the map.)
 One school district!
 That’s just how to spread out the population is up in northern Westchester County in New York.

 Of course, most large cities grow in size.
 That is if they have somewhere to grow.

 So, how did this all come to pass?